Skip to main content

 2

-Before the upstream model runs, the SDK applies your organization’s active policies (cached locally and refreshed continuously).
-Rules such as PII detection, regex denylists, model allowlists, prompt-size caps, and intent-oriented checks are evaluated in a fixed order defined by the product.
-See Policies.
+Before the upstream model runs, the SDK applies your organization’s active request-phase policies (cached locally and refreshed continuously).
+Rules such as PII detection, regex denylists, model allowlists, prompt-size caps, and intent-oriented checks for the prompt fall in this phase.
+See Policies and Two-phase governance.

 3